 Masking Fluid (Liquid Frisket) Watercolor Technique

-This tutorial shows the use of liquid frisket to create light objects on a dark backgrounds and repetitive patterns.
+This tutorial shows the use of liquid frisket (a.k.a. masking fluid) to create light objects on a dark backgrounds and repetitive patterns.

-MATERIALS: Arches #140 CP watercolor paper, Incredible White Mask Liquid Frisket, masking tape, a #6 Liquitex synthetic Basic round (for frisket use only), Grumbacher 1″ flat red sable, Kalish Kolinsky Red Sable #8 round, and a Kolonok #4 round Kolinsky red sable brush. …and a blow-dryer, a scrap of paper and a square of artist’s crepe rubber.
+MATERIALS: Arches 140lb cold press watercolor paper, Incredible White Mask Liquid Frisket, masking tape, a #6 Liquitex synthetic Basic round (for frisket use only), Grumbacher 1″ flat red sable, Kalish Kolinsky Red Sable #8 round, and a Kolonok #4 round Kolinsky red sable brush.
+Additionally: a hair dryer, a scrap of paper, and a square of artist’s crepe rubber.

-COLORS (various manufacture): Cadmium Yellow Light, Cadmium Yellow Medium, Alizarin Crimson, Dioxazine Purple, Cobalt Blue, Pthalocyanine Blue, Pthalocyanine Green, Raw Umber, Burnt Sienna.
+COLORS (various brands): Cadmium Yellow Light, Cadmium Yellow Medium, Alizarin Crimson, Dioxazine Purple, Cobalt Blue, Phthalocyanine Blue, Phthalocyanine Green, Raw Umber, Burnt Sienna.
 Colors chosen are transparent and semi-transparent.

 A stark yellow pear on a dark background and checkered tablecloth became the subject matter.

-To help demonstrate this watercolor technique, I drew a simple in-your-face composition in #2 pencil.
+To help demonstrate this watercolor technique, I drew a simple composition in #2 pencil.

 I started by stirring the liquid frisket.
 The solids tend to settle out if not used often enough.

 Dipping my already damp #6 synthetic round into the frisket, I used the scrap paper as a palette and smoothed my brush to a point.

 I then painted a layer of liquid frisket over the entire pear, stem and all.